noClaps/nc/design/types/int.md

 ## BigInt

-There will also be an arbitrary-precision integer type called `bigint`, which will be incompatible with the other `int` types, and will be slower.
+There is also an arbitrary-precision integer type called `bigint`, which will be incompatible with the other `int` types, and will be slower.
 You can convert between `bigint` and `int`, but operations must be between the same type, e.g. you cannot add a `bigint` and an `int`.
 Converting from `bigint` to `int` will cap the value at the 64-bit signed integer limits.

 You can declare a `bigint` by calling the `bigint()` function to convert it from a different type, or by simply writing the number: